Make-School-Courses/FEW-1.2-JavaScript-Foundations/class-03/README.md

 The engineering team has decided to **OOPify** the whole game.
 You're in charge of the refactor.
 You need to make this Object Oriented.

-_You're be in charge of making a class for each of the game objects._
+_You're in charge of making a class for each of the game objects._

 - Ball
 - Brick